sanger-tol/treeval/docs/output.md

 - [INPUT_READ](#inputread) - Reads the input yaml for parameters used by other workflows.
 - [GENERATE_GENOME](#generategenome) - Builds genome description file of the reference genome.
 - [LONGREAD_COVERAGE](#longreadcoverage) - .
 - [GAP_FINDER](#gapfinder) - .
 - [REPEAT_DENSITY](#repeatdensity) - .
 - [HIC_MAPPING](#hicmapping) - .
 - [TELO_FINDER](#telofinder) - .
-- [GENE_ALIGNMENT](#genealignment) - Aligns peptide and nuclear data to reference genome for selected species.
+- [GENE_ALIGNMENT](#genealignment) - Aligns the peptide and nuclear data from assemblies of related species to the input genome.
 - [INSILICO_DIGEST](#insilicodigest) - Generates a map of enzymatic digests using 3 Bionano enzymes.
 - [SELFCOMP](#selfcomp) - Identifies regions of self-complementary sequence.
 - [SYNTENY](#synteny) - Generates syntenic alignments between other high quality genomes.